 The fossil fuel industry, led in large part by the American Petroleum Institute, created several entities whose mission is to cast doubt on climate science.
 Examples include the Global Climate Coalition created in late 1980s and the Global Climate Science Communications Team created in late 1990s.
 The industry also commissioned a number of scientists to publish papers casting doubt on climate science and attack the IPCC, such as Fred Seitz and Fred Singer.

 World leaders came together to create the UN Framework Convention on Climate Change.
 Over 130 countries will sign onto this treaty.

-Exxon, Suncor, and other members of the fossil fuel industry spent millions of dollars and participate in initiatives to cast doubt on climate science.
-A fossil fuel industry lobbying group, the American Petroleum Institute (API), leads many of the to cast doubt on climate science.
+Exxon, Suncor, and other members of the fossil fuel industry spent millions of dollars and participated in initiatives to cast doubt on climate science.
+API leads many of these efforts to cast doubt on climate science.
 Exxon and Suncor are active members of API.

 Several polls found that a significant percentage of the American population doubted climate change, despite the scientific consensus at the IPCC.
 Time Magazine found that only 56% of Americans thought global temperatures had risen; ABC found that 80% believed global warming was “probably happening,” but 64% did not believe the science was settled, perceiving “a lot of disagreement among scientists”; Pew Research Center found that only 41% believed human activity caused global warming.

 A Pew Research Center poll found that only 44% of Americans believed there was solid evidence that global temperatures are rising.
 Only 47% said that temperatures are rising as a result of human activity, such as burning fossil fuels.

 In a sharp decrease from the previous year, a Pew Research Center poll found that only 35% of Americans believed there was solid evidence that global temperatures are rising.
 Only 36% said temperatures are rising as a result of human activity, such as burning fossil fuels.